6thmoon/HistoryFix/README.md

 ## Introduction

 If you've spent any significant amount of time on the run history page of the *Logbook*, then you probably have noticed a large number of missing entries.
 The current implementation limits the total number of run reports to thirty.
 However, once you exceed this threshold, the game will select a completely arbitrary entry for deletion.
+This plugin simply modifies the behavior to delete the oldest run instead.

-This plugin simply modifies the behavior to delete the oldest run report instead.
-A configuration file (`BepInEx/config/local.fix.history.cfg`) is also provided to allow the history limit to be increased or decreased as desired.
-By default, the maximum number of entries will be doubled.
+A configuration file (`BepInEx/config/local.fix.history.cfg`) is provided to allow the history limit to be increased or decreased as desired.
+By default, ten pages of twelve reports each will be displayed on most resolutions.
+Furthermore, information shown in the mouse-over tooltip has been expanded and entries can now be removed via the user interface.

 Additionally, a fix is included for an unrelated issue where **Eclipse** victories did not count towards character wins on the statistics page of the *Logbook*.
 The inventory display in run history and end-of-game reports will now also show the last **Equipment** held by the player.